TheSaintIndiano/Fashion/README.md

 Sportswear classification has been divided into different modules based of Sklearn, keras machine learning frameworks.
 I also have used Auto-Sklearn, TPOT auto-ml for exhaustive optimizations and parameter space searches.

-Algorithms used are as follow.
+Algorithms used in different modules are as follow.
-Sklearn : Xtreme Gradient Boosting, K Nearest Neighbours, Support Vector Machines, Naive Bayes

-Keras : LSTMs with Embedding and/or TF-IDF
+⋅⋅*Sklearn : Xtreme Gradient Boosting, K Nearest Neighbours, Support Vector Machines, Naive Bayes ⋅⋅*Keras : LSTMs with Embedding and/or TF-IDF

 # Run Scripts